A2osX/A2osX/.Docs/Glossary.md

 **RAM disk**: A feature of some operating systems which makes it possible to use programmable memory (RAM) as a disk volume.
 Large applications designed for machines with limited amounts of RAM must load program segments from disk as needed; on machines with RAM disk, the entire application is first loaded into RAM, where it runs as if still resident on disk, but much faster.

+**RamWorks**: A memory board and access specification for extended memory on Apple II computer systems.

 **random-access device**: See block device.

 **random-access memory (RAM)**: Memory in which information can be referred to in an arbitrary or random order.
 As an analogy, a book is a random-access storage device in that it can be opened and read at any point.
 RAM  usually means the part of memory available for programs from a disk; the programs and other data are lost when the computer is turned off.
 A computer with 512K RAM has 512 kilobytes available to the user.
 (Technically, the read-only memory (ROM) is also random access, and what's called RAM should correctly be termed read-write memory.)
 Compare read-only memory, read-write memory.